 Students develop stroke technique in front crawl and back crawl and learn the breaststroke, kick and butterfly kick.
 Water safety is reinforced through treading water and elementary backstroke.

 Students work on stroke technique and learn all major competitive strokes.
 The emphasis on water safety continues through treading water and sidestroke.

 Students refine stroke technique on all major competitive strokes, learn about competitive swimming and discover how to incorporate swimming into a healthy lifestyle.

-If you’re having difficulty choosing the appropriate stage, the Y’s Swim Lessons Selector can help, or give us a call at the branch and we’d be happy to assist you.
+If you’re having difficulty choosing the appropriate stage, the Y’s Swim Lessons Selector can help, or visit your local branch for assistance.